serokell/serokell-util/serokell-style.md

 Don't use `-XApplicativeDo` blindly everywhere.
 Only when necessary.

-You _must_ use `-XApplicativeDo` when you're writing CLI-arguments parser with `optparse-applicative` because it's very easy to mess up with arguments order.
+You _should_ use `-XApplicativeDo` when you're writing CLI-arguments parser with `optparse-applicative` because it's very easy to mess up with arguments order.
 Though, be aware of [some non-obvious behavior](https://www.reddit.com/r/haskell/comments/7679g8/ghc_821_applicativedo_possible_bug/) when you're using pattern-matching inside `do`-blocks.